mwcz/clayto-hugo/content/posts/058 - Command Line Bash/index.md

 ## Cabs and confs

-Not one to settle for the ordinary, Dan wanted to go the extra mile and present the game in classic arcade cabinets.
-Luckily, a friend of mine, maker extraordinaire, and veteran geekSPARK contributor Bill Culverhouse and his brother happen to run an arcade cabinet construction company, [Triangle Home Gamerooms][trihg].
+Not one to settle for the ordinary, Dan went the extra mile and ordered some classic arcade cabinets.
+Fortunately, through my geekSPARK work I met Bill Culverhouse.
+Bill is a maker extraordinaire, geekSPARK veteran, and happens to run an arcade cabinet construction company, [Triangle Home Gamerooms][trihg].

+We met with them, toured their impressive facility, determined specs, and placed the order.

-Before we knew it, here's what they built for us.
+Here's what they built for us.

 ![Command Line Heroes arcade cabinets](cabs.jpg)